alanng10/class-lang/Docue/Article/Sande/a.md

 Type can be either StringTypeName or StructTypeName.
 Struct vars, glob vars and local vars that are declared with ValueStructTypeName are allocated space for the struct anys.
 The vars hold ref values that are memory indexes of the allocated struct anys.
-The operates of the vars have type that is the struct type that is Type.
+StructVarOperate, GlobVarOperate and VarOperate of the vars have type that is the struct type that is Type.
 The vars cannot be assigned to.
 1 derived class is ValueArrayTypeName.
 ValueArrayTypeName represents array of int or struct type name.